 Earth is a unique planet, and there are plenty of reasons for this.
-From the anthropic view, Earth is our home.
-From the scientific view, Earth is the only planet that supports life, and this happens because of the existence of liquid water on its surface and an atmosphere that allows life to flourish.
-Thanks to life’s presence, together with some peculiarities of our planet, there are many things that can be called “fun facts Earth”.
+From the anthropic point of view, Earth is our home.
+From a scientific view, Earth is the only planet that supports life, and this happens because of the existence of liquid water on its surface and an atmosphere that allows life to flourish.
+Thanks to life’s presence, together with some peculiarities of our planet, there are many things that can be called “fun facts about Earth”.
 In a nutshell, these are:

 - Earth is the only planet that supports life as far as we know.

 - The Earth’s rotation is gradually slowing.

 - Earth’s rotation axis is tilted by 23 degrees.
 Thanks to this, we have seasons on our planet.

 - The Earth is the densest planet in the Solar System.

 - Earth has one natural satellite (the Moon) and five co-orbital satellites.